Labs Supporting JET Research

 Lighting Lab

-Carl Emily Fuchs Institute for Microelectronics (CEFIM)
+Carl and Emily Fuchs Institute for Microelectronics (CEFIM)

-Mechanical Engineering Laboratories
+Mechanical & Aeronautical Engineering

 Structural Mechanics Laboratory